arabcoders/watchstate/FAQ.md

 ---

-# WS_API_AUTO

-The `WS_API_AUTO` environment variable is designed to **automate the initial configuration process**, particularly useful for users who access the WebUI from multiple browsers or devices.
-Since the WebUI requires API settings to be configured before use, enabling this variable allows the system to auto-configure itself.

-To enable it, write `WS_API_AUTO=true` to `/config/.env` file, note the file may not exist, and you may need to create it.

-## Why You Might Use It

-You may consider using this if:

-- You're operating in a **secure, local environment**.
-- You want to **automate setup** across multiple devices or browsers without repeatedly entering API details.

-## Why You Should **NOT** Use It (Recommended)

-Enabling this poses a **serious security risk**:

-- It **exposes your API key** publicly through the endpoint `/v1/api/system/auto`.
-- Anyone (or any bot) that can access the WebUI can retrieve your API key and gain **access** to any and all data that is exposed by the API including your media servers API keys.

-**If WatchState is exposed to the internet, do not enable this setting.**

-> [!IMPORTANT]
-> The `WS_API_AUTO` variable is a **major security risk**.
-It should only be used in isolated or trusted environments.
-> We strongly recommend keeping this option disabled.

----

 # How to disable the included cache server and use an external cache server?

 To disable the built-in cache server and connect to an external Redis instance, follow these steps: